Bible Meaning: Double straits

 Egypt experienced many interactions with the Biblical patriarchs and the Israelites.
 Some of these major interactions include the following.

-Abraham and Sarah flee to the country to avoid a grievous famine in the land of Canaan (Genesis 12:10).
+Abraham and Sarah fled Egypt to avoid a grievous famine in the land of Canaan (Genesis 12:10).

 Hagar, through whom Abraham had Ishmael, was an Egyptian.
-When Ishmael was old enough she found him a wife in Egypt (Genesis 21:9, 21).
+When Ishmael was old enough she found him a wife among her people (Genesis 21:9, 21).

-Joseph, one of the sons of Jacob (Israel), ends up in Egypt after being sold by his brothers.
-Through God's blessings, he rises to a prominent position within the government (Genesis 39 - 41) and takes an Egyptian as a wife.
+Joseph, one of the sons of Jacob (Israel), ends up in the country after being sold by his brothers.
+Through God's blessings, he rises to a prominent position within the government (Genesis 39 - 41.
 A famine in Canaan ultimately drives Jacob and seventy of his family members (Exodus 1) to migrate to the country.
 They settle in the land of Goshen and live there until the Exodus.

-Moses, in 1445 B.C., after a series of ten miraculous plagues, leads the children of Israel out of Egyptian bondage.
+Moses, in 1445 B.C., after a series of ten miraculous plagues, led the children of Israel out of the country's bondage.

-Solomon, soon after becoming king, makes a treaty with Pharaoh and marries his daughter (1Kings 3:1).
-The Egyptian ruler then gives the king the city of Gezer as a present (1Kings 9:16).
+Solomon, soon after becoming king, made a treaty with Pharaoh and married his daughter (1Kings 3:1).
+The ruler then gave the king the city of Gezer as a present (1Kings 9:16).

 Jeroboam, future ruler of the northern ten tribes of Israel, spent time in Egypt prior to God making him king (1Kings 12).

-Rehoboam, king over the Kingdom of Judah, was attacked in his fifth year of rule by Egypt.
-The Egyptians plunder his kingdom and the city of Jerusalem (1Kings 14:25 - 26, 2Chronicles 12).
+Rehoboam, king over the Kingdom of Judah, was attacked in his fifth year of rule by Pharaoh.
+The Egyptians plunder the kingdom and the city of Jerusalem (1Kings 14:25 - 26, 2Chronicles 12).

 A prophecy in the book of Daniel predicts the country, in the End Time, will be overthrown (Daniel 11:40 - 42).

-Mary and Joseph flee to Egypt in order to avoid Herod the Great's slaughter of males two years old or younger (Matthew 2).
+Mary and Joseph fled to Egypt in order to avoid Herod the Great's slaughter of males two years old or younger (Matthew 2).
 After his death, they return to Israel.